victor-navarro/victor-navarro.github.io/_posts/2015-08-25-first-post.md

 ## The Common-elements model of object categorization learning

 What a long name.
-This model was developed by a fellow Chilean student, [Fabian Soto](http://people.psych.ucsb.edu/soto/fabian/), and my boss, [Edward Wasserman](http://psychology.uiowa.edu/people/edward-wasserman), a few years ago, in order to explain how conceptualization with natural categories is acquired and expressed.
+This model was developed by a fellow Chilean scholar, [Fabian Soto](http://people.psych.ucsb.edu/soto/fabian/), and my boss, [Edward Wasserman](http://psychology.uiowa.edu/people/edward-wasserman), a few years ago, in order to explain how conceptualization with natural categories is acquired and expressed.
 It has been successful in predicting prime findings in categorization learning, and also new ones.

 I developed the simulator in R, as it gave me the opportunity to learn the basics of that programming language.
 Additionally, I wanted to make something accessible for more users (you can download and hack your version of R, [freely](https://cran.r-project.org)).